Cannabis laws of Canada by province or territory: British Columbia

 After public consultation, British Columbia released a provincial regulatory framework for the sale and use of cannabis for recreational use.
 The framework proposed the minimum age to possess, purchase and consume cannabis will be 19 years old, which is the same age to buy alcohol.
 There would be a government-run wholesale distribution model and for on-line sales, although private and publicly run retail stores would operate.
 Cannabis consumption would be allowed in any public area where vaping and smoking is permitted, however, if the area is frequented by children, cannabis would be banned.
 Drug impaired driving would continue to be illegal.

 In early October 2018, BC released its final set of rules and plans, replacing the July 2018 Interim Licensing Regulation.
 The new release provides specifics as to the licensing of stores and marketers, background checks, and enforcement methods and penalties for non-compliance by companies which have a license.
 The regulations include a maximum household possession limit of 1,000 grams (2 lb.
 3¼ oz.) but only 30 grams (1 oz.) in public, no smoking or vaping in indoor public places (except in designated rooms), provincial parks, near schools, in vehicles, on boats, near bus stops, and within six meters of any doorway, window or air intake.
 (There are fewer restrictions as to where cannabis for medical use may be consumed.)
 Cannabis products that are allowed to be sold include oils, such as capsules tinctures and topical products cannabis plants or cannabis seeds, cannabis products marketed for pets and soap or bath products containing cannabis.
 Initially, there was only one cannabis store in B.C.
 (Kamloops) operated by the government, but over 100 private retailers had applied for licenses.
-Stores will require municipal consent prior to approval.
+Stores require municipal consent prior to approval.

 Though the first year of cannabis retail in B.C. witnessed a slow rollout, the province now has well over 100 operational stores.